 Have you seen resin earrings and paperweights that look like drips of color sinking in clear epoxy?
 Then you’ve seen what happens when you use alcohol ink in epoxy.
 Alcohol inks can add bright colors and patterns to your resin crafts and jewelry.

-While they are fun to create with, alcohol inks aren’t traditional resin colors.
+While they are fun to create with, alcohol inks aren’t like traditional resin colors.
 You need to use special techniques to get them to work.

-Not all alcohol inks work in resin.
+1. Not all alcohol inks work in resin.

 To ensure this doesn’t happen to you, use alcohol ink specifically for epoxy.
 This will make certain your colors stay vibrant after your resin cures.

-Alcohol inks are flammable.
+2. Alcohol inks are flammable.

 As the name implies, resin colors are alcohol-based.
 That means they can start a fire if exposed to a flame.
 You should be careful if you use a torch for popping bubbles on the resin surface.
 Better yet, use a heat gun to remove resin bubbles.
 You’ll lessen your fire risk since it doesn’t use a flame.

-Alcohol ink can make your epoxy cure soft.
+3. Alcohol ink can make your epoxy cure soft.

-What alcohol inks do I use?
+What alcohol inks should you use?

 What are the ways you can use alcohol ink in resin?

-Option 1: Mix with resin
+Option 1: Mix alcohol inks with resin

 First, mix clear epoxy, then add a drop or two of alcohol ink.